rydmike/rydmike.github.io/colorscheme.md

 the surface and background colors.

 The chosen color scheme for the demonstration below was selected because it uses colors that makes the differences obvious.
 Depending on your color scheme's colors, the differences might be less obvious.
+The key differences are marked with red boxes on the image from standard method on the left side.

-#### Light Theme
+#### Light Theme Mode Comparison

 Apart from the more nuanced and selective surface and background color branding, we see some highlighted differences on Material UI widgets in the Theme Showcase section.
 There are also some colors in the old ThemeData that do not get color scheme based colors applied to them.
 The fact that those are missing impacts colors of some widgets that still use them for their defaults, they will be left at the blue shades even in this orange and green colored theme.

-This screenshot is straight from package [**Example 5**](https://rydmike.com/flexcolorscheme5), it has a built-in toggle that allows you to try a ColorScheme colored theme, based on ThemeData.from(colorscheme) or FlexColorScheme().toTheme.
+These screenshots are straight from package [**Example 5**](https://rydmike.com/flexcolorscheme5).
+The example has a built-in toggle that allows you to try a ColorScheme theme, using the standard ThemeData.from(colorscheme) theme creation method or the FlexColorScheme().toTheme method.
+The toggle that switches between these options, is marked in the screenshots below.

 <img src="https://rydmike.com/assets/ColorSchemeCompareLight.png?raw=true" alt="compare light"/>

-#### Dark Theme
+#### Dark Theme Mode Comparison

 In dark-mode there is an additional difference.
 Flutter's current version of ThemeData.from(colorscheme), does not set the ThemeData property toggleableActive to a color from the ColorScheme in dark-mode.